nextgis/docs_ngmobile/source/load_geodata.rst

    Android local storage.

 3. NextGIS Mobile will start data processing for creation of a new raster layer.
 You can check if the new layer was created successfully in the Layers tree panel.
-The newly created layer will show up in the layers tree as shown in (see :numref:`ngmobile_tree_layers_ngrc_pic`).
+The newly created layer will be shown up in the layers tree in the layers tree as shown in (see :numref:`ngmobile_tree_layers_ngrc_pic`).
 The "Tandali_Wadgaon" layer is shown in orange rectangle.

 .. figure:: _static/tree_layers_ngrc.png
    :name: ngmobile_tree_layers_ngrc_pic